 Ideal Protein Intake at Each Meal and Snack

-Protein is an important macronutrient that helps build and repair tissues, makes enzymes and hormones, and provides energy.
-But how much protein should you aim for at each meal and snack?
-Here are science-based protein intake recommendations for optimal health.
+Protein is an essential macronutrient that plays a foundational role in the human body[cite: 3].
+It helps build and repair tissues, creates vital enzymes and hormones, and provides a sustained source of energy[cite: 3].
+While many people focus solely on their total daily protein intake, modern nutritional science suggests that *how* you distribute that protein across your day is just as important.
+But how much protein should you aim for at each meal and snack? [cite: 3] Here is a look at science-based protein intake recommendations for optimal health, muscle maintenance, and weight management[cite: 4].

 Table of Contents